 The League Director responsibility is to oversee all responsibilities pertinent to operating the said league.
 The League Director will sit as the chair of a League Operating Committee (LOC).

-The LOC shall be comprised of a minimum of five (5), to a maximum of nine (9) operating members.
+The LOC shall comprise a minimum of five (5), to a maximum of nine (9) operating members.
 Each member of the LOC will be appointed on a volunteer basis by the League Director, representing a different club within the same league.

 A club that has entered at least two (2) teams in the league for a minimum of two (2) consecutive seasons is eligible to have a representative on the League Operating Committee.